 The next stage brings in composition and value and is more thoughtful.
 It can also be quite ugly.

-This stage can be many, many layers while I respond to what is already on the canvas and determine areas of dark and light, texture, shape and colour.
+This stage can be many layers while I respond to what is already on the canvas and determine areas of dark and light, texture, shape and colour.
+For this stage I’m clear about what the painting is about.
+I know the mood or feeling I want to create, the colour palette, possibly a clear composition, (although sometimes this comes late in the process when I see something in the painting that everything else hangs off of as I go).

-The last stage is the final edit, the adjustments that ensure all the boxes are ticked.
+The last stage is the final edit, the adjustments that ensure all the painting is working.
 Sometimes the smallest mark, a splash of ink or a glaze of transparent acrylic is the finishing touch.
 I love this problem solving part and it’s often slow and thoughtful.

 Taking photos of the painting at this stage can be really helpful, offering a new perspective.
 Reducing the saturation to black and white is a great tip for checking the balance and composition.
 Some artists load the photo into an art app like Procreate and make digital changes to see what’s needed.

-I’ve found it helpful to have some sort of checklist of questions to ask myself.
+I’ve found it helpful to have some sort of checklist of questions to ask myself when I’m deciding if a painting is done.
+These can help guide my adjustments as I discover things I have missed.

 • What do I notice first and why?